cdapio/cdap/cdap-docs/application-templates/source/etl/index.rst

 ETL Adapters
 ............
-An *ETL adapter* is an instantiation of an ETL template that has been given a specific configuration on creation.
+An *ETL Adapter* is an instantiation of an ETL template that has been given a specific configuration on creation.

 **Batch adapters** can be scheduled to run periodically using a cron expression and can read